 Almond flour - First I tried to use an almond and coconut flour blend (the one I used to make my EASY KETO BLUEBERRY MUFFINS) to make this low carb pumpkin muffin recipe.
 It turned out delicious, but the texture wasn’t what I imagined.
-So, I decided to experiment with only almond flour and the result has exceeded my expectations!
+So, I decided to experiment with only almond flour (I used this one) and the result has exceeded my expectations!
 The muffins turned out very soft, light, and moist - just the way I wanted.

-Pumpkin puree - Use unsweetened 100% natural pumpkin puree at room temperature to make these almond flour pumpkin muffins.
+Pumpkin puree - Use unsweetened 100% pumpkin puree at room temperature to make these almond flour pumpkin muffins.

 Sweetener - As usual, I use an erythritol and stevia blend from Sukrin, but you can use Swerve or Monk fruit sweetener instead.
 If you follow a paleo diet, substitute artificial sweetener with coconut sugar!

 Lemon zest - Believe me, lemon zest makes all the difference in the flavor profile of these pumpkin almond flour muffins.
 It helps prevent the muffins from being overpowered by the flavors of cinnamon and other spices.